 Implementation Plan for Rare Diseases in Scotland

-Following a European Union Council Recommendation on rare diseases, in 2012 the four countries of the UK jointly embarked on a consultation on plans to develop a UK Strategy for Rare Diseases:
+Following a European Union Council Recommendation on rare diseases, in 2012, the four countries of the UK jointly produced a strategy for the UK:

 - Identifying and preventing rare diseases

 Each of the four countries then agreed to develop their own implementation plan to reflect local health system arrangements and plans for the delivery of improvements.
 The Implementation Plan for Rare Diseases in Scotland aims to improve services for people living with a rare disease and their family members:

 The plan sets out how Scotland will deliver the 51 commitments from 2014 to 2020.

 These developments will support the Scottish Government’s National Clinical Strategy and Health & Social Care Delivery Plan.